simp/pupmod-simp-simpkv/README.md

 libkv is able to store and retrieve binary values, provided the Puppet code uses the appropriate configuration and functions/types for binary data.

-  * **IMPORTANT**:  In Puppet 5, be sure to turn on `--rich_data` for both the master and agent in order to ensure correct serialization/deserialization of the `Binary` Puppet type.
+  * **IMPORTANT**:  Puppet 5 does not fully support binary data.
+So, although libkv will properly serialize and deserialize the data, the binary data can only be used for Puppet `file` resources when applied with `puppet apply`, not `puppet agent`.

 Below is an example of using libkv for a binary value.